BillyDM/awesome-audio-dsp/README.md

 - [`Carla`] - Cross platform plugin host with support for many plugin formats.
 - [`Bespoke Synth`] - A very modular synthesizer with support for complex routing, modulation, and sequencing.
 It can even host VST plugins, blurring the lines between synth and DAW.
 - [`termdaw`] - A neat little DAW experiment that uses a terminal as its interface instead of a GUI.
+### Musical Notation
+- [`MuseScore`] - A popular and mature open-source sheet music editor.
+- [`composing.studio`] - An experimental open-source web app that allows you to collaborate on editing sheet music.

 ## Sound Design, Arrangement, & Mixing
 While this is not *strictly* development related, knowing how plugins are actually used can give valuable insight.